eclipse-iceoryx/iceoryx2/internal/cpp_doc_generator/index.rst

 So if you want to communicate efficiently between multiple processes or applications iceoryx2 is for you.
 With iceoryx2, you can:

-* Send huge amounts of data using a publish/subscribe, request/response, pipeline or blackboard pattern, making it ideal for scenarios where large datasets need to be shared.
+* Send huge amounts of data using a publish/subscribe, request/response (planned), pipeline (planned) or blackboard pattern (planned), making it ideal for scenarios where large datasets need to be shared.
 * Exchange signals through events, enabling quick and reliable signaling between processes.